-Sustainability is one of the cross-curriculum priorities in the National Curriculum and is incorporated into subject areas where relevant.
+Sustainability is one of the cross-curriculum priorities in the Australian Curriculum and is incorporated into learning areas where relevant.

-The four focus areas within the program are biodiversity, waste, water and energy.
+Areas of focus include biodiversity, waste, water and energy.
 Each year level is already completing learning activities in these targeted areas .
-Some year levels have planted and maintained gardens, while others have experimented with alternative energies or participated in excursions to such venues as Wivenhoe Dam.
+Some year levels focus on reducing water wastage, others on recycling and still others on maintaining biodiversity.
+A active garden club exists as a lunchtime activity.

 As part of the Queensland Government Solar and Energy Efficiency Program and the State Schools of Tomorrow Project at Durack , solar panels, smart meters, IT systems and energy efficient lighting were installed in our school.
 The data on our energy use and the output of the 2KW solar system is publicly available on solarschools.net.
 This data is also a valuable resource for students studying energy use.
 The system also advises the amount of carbon dioxide equivalent to our energy savings through solar power generation.